sabrinafowler/Deep-Learning-Divas/README.md

 - Architecture 1 with hyperparameters B without regularizer
 - Architecture 2 with hyperparameters C and regularizer
 - Architecture 2 with hyperparameters C without regularizer
-- Architecture 2 with hyperparameters C and regularizer
+- Architecture 2 with hyperparameters D and regularizer
-- Architecture 2 with hyperparameters C without regularizer
+- Architecture 2 with hyperparameters D without regularizer